EuroIntervention 2021;16:1404-1412. DOI: 10.4244/EIJ-D-20-00185

-Aims To compare the safety and efficacy of a thin-strut biodegradable polymer sirolimus-eluting cobalt-chromium stent (Orsiro) to a thick-strut biodegradable polymer biolimus-eluting stent (BioMatrix).
+Aims: The aim of this trial was to compare the safety and efficacy of a thin-strut biodegradable polymer sirolimus-eluting cobalt-chromium stent (Orsiro) to a thick-strut biodegradable polymer biolimus-eluting stent (BioMatrix).

-Methods and Results This randomized, open-label, non-inferiority trial was conducted among patients undergoing percutaneous coronary intervention.
-The primary endpoint was target lesion failure (TLF),.
-Between 21st July 2014 and 28th September 2017, we randomly assigned 2341 patients to BioMatrix stents (n=1,166) or Orsiro stents (n=1,175).
-We analysed 2327 patients who finished 18-month follow-up.
-The mean patient age was 63.5 years, and 1565 (67.3%) patients presented with acute coronary syndrome.
-At 18 months, 34 (2.9%) patients with BioMatrix stents and 24 (2.1%) with Orsiro stents experienced TLF (hazard ratio: 0.70, upper limit of one-sided 95% confidence interval: 1.18, P for non-inferiority <0.0001).
-No significant differences were noted in rates of cardiac death (16 [1.4%] vs. 12 [1.0%], P=0.558), target lesion-related myocardial infarction (0 [0%] vs. 3 [0.3%], P =0.250), target lesion revascularization (18 [1.6%] vs. 10 [0.9%], P=0.124), or stent thrombosis (0 [0%] vs. 2 [0.2%], P=0.50).
+Methods and results: This randomised, open-label, non-inferiority trial was conducted among patients undergoing percutaneous coronary intervention.
+The primary endpoint was target lesion failure (TLF).
+Between July 2014 and September 2017, we randomly assigned 2,341 patients to BioMatrix stents (n=1,166) or Orsiro stents (n=1,175).
+We analysed 2,327 patients who completed 18-month follow-up.
+The mean patient age was 63.5 years, and 1,565 (67.3%) patients presented with acute coronary syndrome.
+At 18 months, 34 (2.9%) patients with BioMatrix stents and 24 (2.1%) with Orsiro stents experienced TLF (hazard ratio [HR] 0.70, upper limit of one-sided 95% confidence interval: 1.18, p for non-inferiority <0.0001).
+No significant differences were noted in rates of cardiac death (16 [1.4%] vs 12 [1.0%], p=0.558), target lesion-related myocardial infarction (0 [0%] vs 3 [0.3%], p=0.250), target lesion revascularisation (18 [1.6%] vs 10 [0.9%], p=0.124), or stent thrombosis (0 [0%] vs 2 [0.2%], p=0.50).

 Conclusions: In patients with a high prevalence of acute coronary syndrome, Orsiro stents were not inferior to BioMatrix stents.
 Both showed good clinical outcomes.